-With Voigtlander pumping out lenses faster than most people go through socks, it can get a little confusing with all these different names and designs, especially when trying to figure out which lenses are good at what.
+Voigtlander pumps out lenses faster than most people go through socks, so all these different names and designs can get a little confusing, especially when trying to figure out which lenses are good at what.

-This guide will explain the naming convention of the Voigtlander lenses, what they mean, and some of the history behind them.
+This guide will explain the Voigtlander lenses’ naming convention, what they mean, and some of the history behind them.

 Ultron vs Heliar vs Nokton vs Lanthar vs Skopar

-This will have to be a little bit of an open discussion because there is a lot of legacy with some of these lens names and Voigtlander doesn’t always hold true 100% to the historic naming.
+This will have to be a little bit of an open discussion because there is a lot of legacy with some of these lens names, and Voigtlander doesn’t always hold 100% to the historic naming.

 You can check out all the M mount lenses Voigtlander makes in this list of all the Leica M Lenses.
 They are also now making lenses specifically for the Sony E Mount, the Fujifilm X mount, and the Nikon Z mount.